mkhozeev/GettingAndCleaningDataPeerA1/README.md

 For rename columns I use `names()`  function

 #####Creates a second, independent tidy data set with the average of each variable for each activity and each subject.
-In this step I aggregated information from dataset by activity and subject columnt using `ddply()` function from "plyr" and save results by using `write.csv(x, "filename.csv")`
+In this step I aggregated information from dataset by activity and subject columnt using `ddply()` function from "plyr" and save results by using `write.csv(x, "filename.txt")`

 Results
 -------